kestred/sandbox/README.md

 go.xmpp - a Complete XMPP Package
 -------------------------------

+> ## WARNING ##
+> Code in this repository is incomplete.
+Work hasn't been active since Aug 2013.
+> If you would like to use this as a base for your own work, or contribute to this project
+> then I am readily available on GitHub and would be happy to continue work on the project.

 Package xmpp implements the XMPP protocol as defined in RFC 6120, 6121, 6122 and common extensions, with interopability to the RFC 3920... specifcation.

 The package provides a complete XMPP API to build extensible XMPP Clients and Servers.